-- Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
+- Level 1 Ouoted prices are available in active markets for identical assets or liabilities as of the reporting date.
 Active markets are those in which transactions for the asset or liability occur in sufficient frequency and volume to provide pricing information on an ongoing basis.
-Level 1 primarily consists of financial instruments such as exchange-traded derivatives, listed equities and U.S. government Treasury securities. - Level 2 Pricing inputs are other-than-quoted prices in active markets included in Level 1, which are either directly or indirectly observable as of the reporting date.
+Level 1 primarily consists of financial instruments such as exchange-traded derivatives, listed equities and U.S. government Treasury securities.
+Pricing inputs are other-than-quoted prices in active markets included in Level 1, which are either directly or indirectly observable as Level 2 of the reporting date.
 Level 2 includes those financial instruments that are valued using models or other valuation methodologies.
 These models are primarily industry-standard models that consider various assumptions, including quoted forward prices for commodities, time value, volatility factors, and current market and contractual prices for the underlying instruments, as well as other relevant economic measures.
 Substantially all of these assumptions are observable in the marketplace throughout the full term of the instrument, can be derived from observable data or are supported by observable levels at which transactions are executed in the marketplace.
-Instruments in this category include non-exchange-traded derivatives such as over-the-counter forwards, options and repurchase agreements. - Level 3 Pricing inputs include significant inputs that are generally less observable from objective sources.
-These inputs may be used with internally developed methodologies that result in management's best estimate of fair value from the perspective of a market participant.
+Instruments in this category include non-exchange-traded derivatives such as over-the-counter forwards, options and repurchase agreements.
+Pricing inputs include significant inputs that are generally less observable from objective sources.
+These inputs may be used with Level 3 internally developed methodologies that result in management's best estimate of fair value from the perspective of a market participant.
 Level 3 instruments include those that may be more structured or otherwise tailored to customers' needs.
+At each balance - F-42 fair value is based on significant unobservable inputs.

-At each balance sheet date, the Company performs an analysis of all instruments subject to SFAS No. 157 and includes in Level 3 all of those whose fair value is based on significant unobservable inputs.
+sheet date, the Company performs an analysis of all instruments subject to SFAS No. 157 and includes in Level 3 all of those whose